pudly/schmopera-hugo/content/articles/alexander-neef-listening-to-music.md

 date = "2016-01-08T15:30:00-05:00"
 lastmod = "2016-01-11T09:47:00-05:00"
 publishDate = "2016-01-11T08:51:00-05:00"
 short_description = "One of the best sets of ears in Toronto belongs to Alexander Neef, General Director of the Canadian Opera Company.
-He's an impressive source when it comes to classical music recordings, and until recently he had a wall-to-wall library of CDs collected over his lifetime. \"I probably gave between 2500-3000 CDs to the COC, because I thought those recordings...I knew quite well all of them would be great for the [COC Ensemble Studio] to use.\"" slug = "alexander-neef-listening-to-music" title = "Alexander Neef: listening to music"
+He&#039;s an impressive source when it comes to classical music recordings, and until recently he had a wall-to-wall library of CDs collected over his lifetime. &quot;I probably gave between 2500-3000 CDs to the COC, because I thought those recordings...I knew quite well all of them would be great for the [COC Ensemble Studio] to use.&quot;" slug = "alexander-neef-listening-to-music" title = "Alexander Neef: listening to music"
 +++